Advancing AI Research Assistants with Expert-Involved Learning: Methods

 When designing the questionnaire, we also asked human participators to provide confidence evaluation for their outputs, stratified by I don't know (in short, idk, which can be interpreted as the lowest certainty or random guess), low certainty (low), and high certainty (high).
-According to Figure \ref{fig: lmm human evaluation metric} (d), the accuracy from the high group is significantly larger than the accuracy from other groups, validated by the p-value from the Mann-Whitney U test.
-Therefore, we can conclude that the confidence given by humans is more accurate than LLM-generated confidence, and thus the human-generated confidence level might be helpful for better calibrating the LLM outputs.
+According to Figure \ref{fig: lmm human evaluation metric} (d), responses in the high-confidence group achieved significantly higher accuracy than those in the other groups, with statistical significance confirmed by the Mann–Whitney U test.
+These results suggest that human self-assessed confidence is more reliable than LLM-generated confidence and may serve as a useful signal for calibrating LLM outputs.